The A Level Economics online course will give you a sound knowledge of economic principles.

 Although many A Level Economics students will also be taking A Level Maths, which is required by most university economics degrees, A Level Economics is not highly mathematical.
 It's a discussion-based subject which requires you to form opinions about the world around you, where there is increasing debate about scarcity of resources and the study of economics plays a key role.

-This course will prepare you for the AQA Economics A Level syllabus (9EC0) exams.
+This course will prepare you for the Edexcel Economics A Level syllabus (9EC0) exams.

 The A Level Economics course is split into four themes: